 problems.
 These include detoxification, behavioral therapies, and regular attendance

-at support-group meetings like those sponsored by Narcotics Anonymous.
+at support-group meetings such as those sponsored by Narcotics Anonymous.

-Recent news stories and states' laws regarding possible medical benefits of marijuana
+There have been recent news stories and state laws about the possible medical benefits

-and casual or recreational use of marijuana do not apply to children and teenagers.
+of marijuana and its casual or recreational use.
+But these don't apply to children

-the dangers of using marijuana and other drugs, and remain very involved in their
+the dangers of using marijuana and other drugs.
+Act as role models, and stay very